What is a breast lift?

 What is the best age for a breast lift?

-There is no “ideal” age for mastopexy.
-The decision to undergo mastopexy depends on many factors, including your overall health, aesthetic goals, and whether you plan to have children in the future.
+There is no “ideal” age for a mastopexy.
+The decision to undergo a mastopexy depends on many factors, including your overall health, aesthetic goals, and whether you plan to have children in the future.

 Your journey in 3 steps